-The past perfect tense is a type of past tense describing something that took place in the more distant past instead of the recent past by pairing "had" with a verb.
+Past perfect tense is a type of past tense the describes something that took place in a more distant past instead of the recent past by pairing "had" with a verb.

-⇒ EXAMPLE I danced at home before it was time for dinner can become I had danced at home before it was time for dinner.
+I danced at home before it was time for dinner.

+I had danced at home before it was time for dinner.

 In the second sentence, the dancing and the dinner are clearly separated.
-In the first sentence, written in the simple past tense, the time period isn't so distinct.
+In the simple past tense sentence above it, the time period isn't so distinct.

 This is why past perfect can be useful-it prevents confusion.
-Just look at how easy it is to get confused about when things happened.
+Just look at how easy it is to get confused about when things happened: